 - Go to Settings in the Windows menu and select Personalization, then select Colors.

-- In the Choose your default app mode, select Dark, and you’re done.
+- In the Choose your default app mode, select Dark.
+That’s it, you’re done.

 Chrome automatically themes itself to match the dark mode you’ve enabled for your whole OS.
-Several other apps will turn dark too, automatically theming themselves in the same way as Chrome.
+Several other apps will switch to dark mode too.

 But what if you don’t want to turn everything dark—just Chrome?